DeekFit/flutter-splitscreen/README.md

 ## Hinge angle API

-To use this plugin, add `dual_screen` as a dependency in your pubspec.yaml file.
+To use this plugin, add `split_screen` as a dependency in your pubspec.yaml file.

-This will allow you to import DualScreenInfo `import 'package:dual_screen/dual_screen.dart';`
+This will allow you to import DualScreenInfo `import 'package:split_screen/split_screen.dart';`

 DualScreenInfo exposes 2 static properties: